TANUSHREENEGI-DEV/tanushree-web-dev-learning/README.md

 ### What happens when you hit Enter

 **Step 1: DNS Lookup**
-Browser finds the site's IP address (this is DNS)
+Browser finds the site's IP address (this is DNS).
+This confused me at first since I didn't get why the browser needs an "address" when I already typed the website name.
+Turns out the name is just for humans to remember easily, computers actually talk using IP addresses (just numbers).
+DNS is basically a phonebook - give it a name, get back the number.
+If the browser already knows it from before (cached), it skips this step.

+⬇

 **Step 2: Send Request**
-Browser sends a request to that address
+Browser sends a request to that address.
+This is where it actually reaches out and asks the server for something, using HTTP.

+⬇

 **Step 3: Server Processes It**
-Server receives the request and figures out what to do with it
+Server receives the request and figures out what to do with it - finding the right file, checking if it exists, running backend code if needed.

+⬇

 **Step 4: Server Sends Response**
-Server sends back a response (status code + content)
+Server sends back a response with a status code, headers, and the actual content.
+This is where you find out if it worked (200) or something went wrong (like a 404).

+⬇

 **Step 5: Browser Downloads HTML**
-Browser gets the actual HTML document first
+Browser gets the actual HTML document first, since that's the base structure everything else depends on.

+⬇

 **Step 6: Browser Downloads Everything Else**
-Browser goes back for CSS, images, fonts, scripts etc, one by one
+Browser goes back for CSS, images, fonts, scripts etc, one by one, since these aren't part of the first file, just referenced inside it.

+⬇

 **Step 7: Page Renders**
-Everything comes together and shows up on screen
+Everything comes together and shows up on screen.
+By this point most of the actual work already happened behind the scenes.

-The DNS part confused me at first because I didn't understand why the browser needs an "address" when I already typed the website name.
-Turns out the name (like google.com) is just for humans to remember easily.
-Computers actually talk to each other using IP addresses, which are just numbers.
-So DNS is basically a big phonebook - you give it a name, it gives you back the number.
-Once the browser has that number, it can actually connect to the server.
-If it already knows the address from before (cached), it skips this step, which is part of why some sites load faster the second time you visit.

 ### HTTP Request